 A monthly calendar.
 The paycheck budgeting method is about assigning expenses to a specific paycheck based on when you get paid and your bill due dates.
 Due to this, you may find using a budget calendar particularly helpful to get a visual representation of your paydays and monthly bills.

 Paycheck budget template.
-While you can use a pen and notebook to write down your budget, there’s many Paycheck b=Budgeting templates available to help you get started.
-I like using the printable worksheet included in my Budget Planner to organize my finances.
+While you can use a pen and notebook to write down your budget, there’s many Paycheck Budgeting templates available to help you get started.
+I like using the printable worksheet included in my Budget by Paycheck Workbook to organize my finances.
 It also include a Budget Calendar too.

 Cash envelopes.
 Cash envelopes can be a highly-effective tool to help prevent overspending.
 Use these envelopes to help track and manage your variable expenses.
 You can grab my free cash envelopes here.